The Return of Zerubbabel

 9. THE RESULTS OF THE NUMBERING (Ezra 2:64-70)

 CONCLUSION: For decades, all most of these Jews had known was the metropolis of Babylon.
-Now, they leave their comfort and the security of what they have known in order to return to a ruined land and restore the kingdom of Israel.
-They put for the effort to start all over again.
+Now, they left their comfort and the security of what they had known in order to return to a ruined land and restore the kingdom of Israel.
+They put forth the effort to start all over again.
 We need people with that same kind of spirit today.